OlivierLDff/QOlm/Readme.md

 ##### Observe as QAbstractItemModel

-The `QOlm::QOlm` derived object can be observe for insertion and deletion like any qt model.
+The `qolm::QOlm` derived object can be observe for insertion and deletion like any qt model.

 * **[rowsAboutToBeInserted](https://doc.qt.io/qt-5/qabstractitemmodel.html#rowsAboutToBeInserted)**
 * **[rowsAboutToBeMoved](https://doc.qt.io/qt-5/qabstractitemmodel.html#rowsAboutToBeMoved)**